 3. Star Wreath

-Here's a fun star wreath for the kids to make and help celebrate all the patriotic holidays.
+Here's a fun star wreath to make to celebrate birthdays or holidays.
 I think it's an easy project that is inexpensive to put together and beautiful to display.
-Find the instructions for making this wreath at Five Little Chefs.
+Find the instructions for making this wreath at Little Birdie Secrets.